Wokarol/GameSystemsLocator/README.md

 This method will get the current system even including the overrides, if no instance is present, it will attempt to return the null object.

+> Currently, getting the system in ` Enable() ` at the beginning of the application lifetime (when entering game mode for example) will almost always lead to an exception.
+Considering using ` Start() ` or calling the method right before the system is needed

 ## Changelog
 ### v0.5.0
 - **Add:** Systems list in System Overrider